nandita2102/angular-library-example/projects/na-lib-example/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

+This project demonstrate about creating a reusable angular library.

 ## Code scaffolding

 Run `ng generate component component-name --project na-lib-example` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project na-lib-example`.